rust-phf/rust-phf/README.md

 It currently uses the
 [CHD algorithm](http://cmph.sourceforge.net/papers/esa09.pdf) and can generate a 100,000 entry map in roughly .4 seconds.
-By default statistics are not produced, but if you set the environment variable `PHF_STATS` it will issue a compiler note about how long it took.

 MSRV (minimum supported rust version) is Rust 1.60.